Unlocking the Secret to Longevity

 After high school, Pat began her 40-year career in finance, working her way up from a savings and loan by attending Santa Fe College at night and completing banking certificate programs through the Institute of Financial Education.
 She worked for 17 years at Barnett Bank, which later became Bank of America.
 Today she manages the TD Bank Tower Road branch as the assistant vice president.

-Pat passed along her family’s fitness tradition, encouraging her own son and daughter to discover their favorite sports activities.
-As a single mom, she taught her children that whatever you decide to do, you should give 100 percent.
-She also instilled upon them another important value of being self-sufficient.
+Pat passed along her family’s fitness tradition and family secret to longevity, encouraging her own son and daughter to discover their favorite sports.
+As a single mom, Pat taught her children that whatever you decide to do, you should give 100 percent.
+She also instilled upon them another important value; being self-sufficient.
 Meagan’s older brother pursued basketball, soccer and tennis.

-At her brother’s birthday party held at the YMCA when Meagan was only three years old, she climbed on the gymnastics bars and one of the trainers noticed her exceptional talent and agility.
-She began formal gymnastics training at age four, which became rigorous over the next 10 years with practices from 5 to 7 a.m. before school, and sometimes as late as 9 p.m. after school.
-Pat recalls the family’s constant support during those years.
+At her brother’s birthday party held at the YMCA when Meagan was only three years old, she climbed on the gymnastics bars just to play around.
+One of the trainers noticed her exceptional talent and agility and remarked about it.
+Her talent recognized, Meagan began formal gymnastics training at age four, which became rigorous over the next 10 years with practices from 5 to 7 a.m. before school and sometimes as late as 9 p.m. after school.
+Pat recalls her family’s constant support during those years.

 “We all took turns getting Meagan from school to practices, and I really relied on my mother and father’s help while I was at work.”